K4KarolE/31_I_aM_Db_Bee/README.md

 </div>

 ## Look for native title
+- Searches for the movie in another database in a new browser tab - for the non-english user`s native language movie title:
-- Takes the title and the release year of the movie
+    - Uses the title and the release year of the movie
     - Adds it to the end of the selected search link
     - Opens it in a new browser tab

 ## Autorun by next start
 - Automatically triggers the scraping engine by the next start of the program using the previously saved settings